tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Text Block Overlay/README.md

   Website > Pages > Custom Code > Code Injection > FOOTER.
 Please see
   [Per-page code injection][7].

-* Add a section to a page.
+* Add a section to a Page.

   * There is no need to spend time changing the design layout of this section as the code will hide this section.